bankyp/practice-mvn-nexus-sonar-v2/README.md

 7. Add server user name and pwd in setting.xml (Encrypted recommended).
 8. Edit pom.xml and add repository and snapshot repository in distribution management tag DEFAULT/DONE
 9. Mark id should match in step 7 with server id of settings.xml, UPDATE NEXUS IP
-10. Run the following `maven`/`mvn` commands to validate/package/deploy your app artifacts remotely
+10. Run the following `maven`/`mvn` commands to validate/package/deploy your app artifacts remotely.
+Search Google for Maven Lifecycle
    - `mvn validate`   (validate the project is correct and all necessary information is available.)
    - `mvn compile`    (compile the source code of the project)
    - `mvn test`       (run tests using a suitable unit testing framework.
 These tests should not require the code be packaged or deployed.)